waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Gym Strategy: Morty (Ghost/Poison)
 - Weaknesses: Ground, Psychic, Ghost, Dark.
 - Strategy: Use GNEISS with Magnitude.
+Morty's Gengar is fast and uses status moves; GNEISS's Rock typing provides solid defense against Shadow Ball (Physical in Gen 2).
-- Invisible Path: Avoid all tiles with `is-warp='true'`.
+- Invisible Path: Avoid all tiles with `is-warp='true'` or `type='PIT'`.
 Use find_path tool.

 # Defeated Trainers
 - Malice (Burned Tower 1F): Haunter Lv20, Croconaw Lv22, Zubat Lv20, Magnemite Lv18.
 - Sage Ping (Ecruteak Gym): Gastly Lv16 x3.
 - Medium Grace (Ecruteak Gym): Haunter Lv20 x2.
 - Sage Jeffrey (Ecruteak Gym): Haunter Lv22.
 (Turn #5095)
+- Medium Martha (Ecruteak Gym): Gastly Lv18, Haunter Lv20, Gastly Lv20.
+(Turn #5143)

 # Strategy
 - Use `find_path` to navigate between safe tiles.
-- Use battle_strategist_v2 for Gym trainers and Morty.
+- Use battle_strategist_v2 for Morty.
-- PIT tiles (is-warp="true") act as warps that return the player to the start of the gym.
-(Turn #5131)
-- Primary Goal: Defeat Gym Leader Morty (Active since Turn #5080, ~7:15 PM PST).
-Current Turn: #5139.
+- Primary Goal: Defeat Gym Leader Morty.
+Active since Turn #5080 (approx. 7:15 PM PST).
+Current Turn: #5144.

 # Lessons Learned
-- Pit Warps: Tiles with `is-warp='true'` in the Ecruteak Gym are pits that return you to the start.
-They are NOT safe to walk on, even if not listed in the discovered 'Map Events' warp list.
+- Pit Warps: Tiles with `is-warp='true'` or `type='PIT'` in the Ecruteak Gym are pits that return you to the start.
+They are NOT safe to walk on.
 (Turn #5131)
 - Switching in Battle: In Gen 2, the 'Will you switch?' prompt after an opponent's Pokémon faints is a YES/NO choice.
 Selecting 'YES' leads to the party menu.
 If you change your mind, press 'B' to return to the battle menu.
 (Turn #5140)
+- Trust the XML: The Mental Map's structural data (`is-warp`, `type`) is the primary source of truth for navigation, even if it contradicts the discovered warps list.
+(Turn #5144)